PDF | Print |

-Below find links to - and also brief descriptions of - some academic manuscripts, which do not quite fit naturally into other categories.
-They may be of only marginal interest (and quality), but they have somehow managed to find a place in my heart.
+Below find links to—and also brief descriptions of—some academic manuscripts, which do not quite fit naturally into other categories.

 This note complements my results in Jensen (2002, Scandinavian Journal of Economics) wherein transparency is synonymous with release of information about shocks hitting after policy is set (i.e., "control errors'').
 Here, I examine the case where transparency is synomymous with release of information about shocks realized before policy is set.
 It is shown that the distortions induced by transparency in terms of stabilization performance also apply in this case.